COMMUNITY OUTREACH SPECIALIST

-- Knowledge of public health promotion, including community outreach programs that target maternal/child health, specifically perinatal health and healthy birth outcomes.
+- Knowledge of public health promotion, including community outreach programs that target substance use disorder and harm reduction initiatives.

-- Knowledge of the social determinants of health and how they impact maternal/child health promotion programs and goals.
+- Knowledge of the social determinants of health and how they impact substance use disorder and harm reduction programs and goals.

 - Ability to develop strong and lasting community partnerships.

-- Interpersonal skills, including the ability to establish and maintain effective working relationships in a multi-cultural, multi-disciplinary environment.
+- Ability to establish and maintain effective working relationships in a multi-cultural, multi-disciplinary environment.

 - Ability to provide services in a culturally sensitive manner.

 - Ability to communicate verbally with culturally diverse individuals at all levels within and outside the organization.

 - Ability to work cooperatively and effectively with coworkers and residents whose backgrounds may differ from one’s own.